vinayak323/botframework-sdk/docs/umlDiagrams/Authentication/ChannelToBot/README.md

 ___

 In order for Channels and Bots to communicate with each other securely, the framework implements OAuth 2.0 authorization flows with [OpenID Connect](https://openid.net/connect/) authentication.
-For a Channel to send activities to a Bot, the Bot must receive a Token, detailing that the Channel is *authorized* to send activites to the Bot.
+For a Channel to send activities to a Bot, the Bot must receive a Token, detailing that the Channel is *authorized* to send activities to the Bot.

 ![Channel with Token communicates with Bot](./SimpleChannelWithTokenToBot.svg "Channel with Token communicates with Bot")